 It’s fine for couples to socialize without their partners, as long as they work together to find common ground.
 Both partners must feel comfortable with how much time they each spend with their friends to avoid resentment and jealousy.
-If one spouse thinks he or she is always the one who has to give in, trust erodes to the point at which his or her feelings of security eventually shatter.
+If one spouse thinks they are always the one who has to give in, trust erodes to the point at which their feelings of security eventually shatter.
 On the other hand, if couples talk to each other openly and honestly (without the cloud of judgment) about everything from spending time with friends to spending money on a new house, then over time trust builds and the couple creates a foundation of security and emotional strength that not only stands the test of time, it stands up to adversity, as well.

 In order to achieve this kind of marriage, couples have to commit to giving up many aspects of the “single life” in favor of working on a new “married life” together.
 However, this shouldn’t be too much of a challenge for those who truly want to be married.
 “Unlike when couples were dating, a married partner has the right to know the daily plans and activities of their spouse,” says Julia Nasser in her book When Harry Married Sally, a Guide to a Successful Marriage.
 “They should also expect that their spouse would want to share their thoughts, feelings, likes/dislikes, personal history and dreams for the future with each other.”

-The benefit of being honest with your partner is that it not only lets him or her love you for who you are, it also paves the way for the two of you to make intelligent decisions that take each other’s feelings into account.
+The benefit of being honest with your partner is that it not only lets them love you for who you are, it also paves the way for the two of you to make intelligent decisions that take each other’s feelings into account.
 Such considerations build mutual respect and trust in a relationship, making couples feel secure and protected in their marriages.